-Kids ages 5-14, or “Little Builders,” can take part in fun activities that teach kids the importance of giving back.
+Kids ages 5-16 can take part in fun activities that teach the importance of a safe place to call home.

-Individuals 16 and up can also volunteer on construction and preservation sites.
+Individuals 16 and up can volunteer on construction and preservation sites, or at our ReStore.

-Groups of volunteers under 18 just need a 1:5 “chaperone to volunteer” ratio (and those under 18 must have a waiver to participate).
+Groups of volunteers aged 16–17 just need a 1:5 “chaperone to volunteer” ratio and a waiver to participate.

-If your child is too young to build on site, they can be a Little Builder!
-We have multiple activities for children between the ages of five and fourteen that teach them the importance of donating their time and money to causes they care about, and the feeling of giving back to their communities.
+If your child is too young to be on site, we can suggest multiple activities for children between the ages of five and thirteen that teach them the importance of safe, healthy housing, donating their time and money to causes they care about, and the feeling of giving back to their communities.
 Kids can also use their voice and take action on our advocacy page.

-Nickels for Nails – Kids learn that even the smallest contribution of spare change can make a big difference in their community.
-Students can hunt for change, learn to crowdsource from friends and family or even open a lemonade stand to donate their profits.
+Nickels for Nails – Make change by collecting change!
+Even the smallest contribution can make a big difference in our community.
+Kids, families or classrooms can hunt for change, learn to crowdsource from friends and family or even open a lemonade stand to donate their profits.
 Donations can be sent to 111 John Street, 7th Floor, Suite 770, New York, NY 10038.

 Paper Houses – The Paper House Campaign shows kids how easy and fun advocacy can be!
 Kids print, color and decorate paper house petitions.
-A parents or teacher then mails them to local elected officials, urging them to support affordable housing and hard-working families.
+A parent or teacher then mails them to local elected officials, urging them to support affordable housing and hard-working families.
 Not sure who your elected officials are?
 Find out here!

-For more information about Little Builders activities, please email firstname.lastname@example.org.
+For more information about how you can run your own activities, please email firstname.lastname@example.org.